-- Part 1 Consolidated Fund or supported Government employers and self-financing Semigovernment employers are billed monthly and generally contribute at a multiple of the contributions payable by employees.
-The respective multiples are set by STC, with the concurrence of the NSW Treasurer, at a rate of part fund future liabilities and to fully fund emerging benefits.
-Some employers contribute on a less than fully funded basis, meeting liabilities as they emerge, while other employers contribute on a fully funded basis. - Part 3 Hospitals and associated employers contribute an amount equal to their employees' own contributions.
+- Part 1 Consolidated Fund or supported Government employers and self-financing Semigovernment and non-government employers are billed monthly and generally contribute at a multiple of the contributions payable by employees.
+The respective multiples are set by STC, with the concurrence of the NSW Treasurer, at a rate of part fund future liabilities and to fully fund emerging benefits. - Part 3 Hospitals and associated employers contribute an amount equal to their employees' own contributions.
 Should any shortfall occur the funding deficit is guaranteed to be met from the Consolidated Fund of the NSW Government.